Opening prayer (by a volunteer)

 If you feel the need to leave at any time, please feel welcome to do so.

 When we talk about suicide, we avoid saying ‘committed suicide’ which carries a negative judgment and doesn't reflect the complexities and underlying factors associated with suicide.
-The preferred language today is ‘suicide death’ or ‘died by suicide’ or ‘took their life” or ‘died from a mental illness’.
+Examples of preferred language today are ‘suicide death’, ‘died by suicide’, ‘took their life', or ‘died from a mental illness’.